shootTheLuck/MIDITracksOfFire/README.md

 ## To use:
 Download or clone this repo.
 Run the start.sh script or open a terminal and execute `java -jar build/TracksOfFire.jar`.
 It's in Java so you'll need that.
-To rebuild with your awesome mods run `ant jar`.
+To rebuild with your awesome and needed improvements run `ant jar`.
 You'll need ant to do this.

 ## Contribute:
 I would **love** any contributions, feedback, issues etc that anyone might have!
 Hit the dang issues button!
 I'm a total amateur here.
 There's all kinds of messed-up stuff to work on!